Prajwal1008/Prajwal1008/README.md

 - 👋 Hi, I’m @Prajwal1008
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning BE Computer Engineering
+- 🌱 BE Computer Engineering
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me @9890153814